 Goldfields general manager, retail and mixed-use, Hugh Doyle, told The Urban Developer the group was weeks from announcing a raft of national and international retail brands once lease agreements were finalised.

-“We’re excited to be delivering Stage 1 of this masterplanned retail and commercial precinct, with a number of LFR tenancies now available,” according to a Goldfields statement.
+“We’re excited to be delivering Stage 1 of this masterplanned retail and commercial precinct, with a number of LFR tenancies now available,” Doyle said.

 The development received Victorian Civil and Administrative Tribunal approval in 2022 after initially facing council rejection and resident concerns about the complex harming the town’s rural character and local businesses.

-BCI lists warehouses, retirement village, apartments, swim school, shops, homemaker centre, carwash, petrol station, winery, brewery and fast-food restaurants as possible components of the precinct.
+BCI lists warehouses, apartments, swim school, shops, homemaker centre, carwash, petrol station, winery, brewery and fast-food restaurants as possible components of the precinct.

 The masterplan includes significant residential components alongside the commercial elements.